 This settlement was seen as suitable since the loss of the Thirteen Colonies in North America.
 The British could not send its convicts to this New World and so a substitute was needed.

-Arrival of The First Fleet
+The arrival of The First Fleet

-The fleet arrived between the 18th and 20th of January, however Botany Bay was deemed unsuitable for the settlement.
+The fleet arrived between the 18th and 20th of January, however, Botany Bay was deemed unsuitable for the settlement.
 Captain Phillip and a few officers then traveled to Port Jackson, 12kms to the north.

 Their landing spot was later to be named Sydney Cove.